E008001/Simple-Image-Classification-Models/Image_Classification_with_PyTorch.md

 **We use filters to extract features from the images and Pooling techniques to reduce the number of learnable parameters.**
 ### Brief to Convolutional Neural Networks - CNNs
-A CNN is primarily a stack of layers of convolutions, often interleaved with normalization and activation layers.
-The components of a convolutional neural network is:
+A CNN is primarily a stack of layers of convolutions, often interleaved with normalization and activation layers.(a 2d Convolution Layer is an multiplication between the input and the different filters, where filters and inputs are 2d matrices) The components of a convolutional neural network is:
-CNN — A stack of convolution layers
+CNN A stack of convolution layers
-Convolution Layer — A layer to detect certain features.
+Convolution Layer  A layer to detect certain features.
 Has a specific number of channels.
-Channels — Detects a specific feature in the image.
+Channels  Detects a specific feature in the image.
-Kernel/Filter — The feature to be detected in each channel.
+Kernel/Filter  The feature to be detected in each channel.
 It has a fixed size, usually 3 x 3.

 ![image](https://github.com/E008001/Simple-Image-Classification-Model/blob/master/element-wise.jpg)